yenyang/Water_Features_BepInEx/README.md

 ## Translations
 I am looking for volunteers to help translate the mod into the official languages.
 For those interested please go to [CrowdIn](https://crowdin.com/project/csl2-mod-tree-controller).
 Sorry the link says tree controller, I accidently uploaded the wrong file to one of the projects so the URLs are swapped.
-Current Localization Support: Spanish by Nyoko, German by Hendrix, Partial Portuguese by Luiz Fernando de Paula
+Current Localization Support: Spanish by Nyoko & Citadino, German by Hendrix, Partial Portuguese by Luiz Fernando de Paula

 ## Detailed Descrption
 ### Water Tool